Violin & Cello

 String instruments can be purchased or rented at many fine instrument stores in the city.
 Your teacher will recommend an instrument size for you and let you know where they like to shop!

-A talented violinist, her passion for music began at the age of 5 in the Music for Children Program at the Aragua Music Conservatory (Venezuela).
-Years after, as a distinguished student, she was awarded with a scholarship from the National Institute of Culture and Arts (Inciba) to study violin in Brussels, Belgium.
-To complete her studies, Maria studied choral music and pedagogy specializing in childhood music.
+Years after, as a gifted and distinguished violin student, she was awarded with a scholarship from the National Institute of Culture and Arts (INCIBA) to study violin in Brussels, Belgium.
+To complement her violin studies, Maria studied choral music and pedagogy concentrated in childhood music.
 Maria is also an accomplished composer.

-Maria moved to Canada in 2009 and is an active performer and violin teacher.
-She has been invited to participate in special events and concerts in Quebec and Ottawa.
+Maria performed in gala concerts in Venezuela and taught violin for several years.
+She moved to Canada in 2009 and is an active performer and a violin instructor.
+She has been invited to participate in gala concerts in Gatineau City Hall Quebec and special events in Ottawa, Ontario.